armaansd/pac-mAIn/docs/index.md

 <p>In this maze will also include a zombie, replacing the ghost in the original Pac-Man game.
 The agent will have to learn to avoid the zombie as it picks up diamonds.
 If it encounters a zombie and touches it, it will receive a penalty score.</p>

+<p>The goal of this project is to implement the environment ourselves and implement and compare more than one algorithm. </p>

 <img src="https://user-images.githubusercontent.com/75513952/142333894-bb3948dc-c27e-4b5d-9723-6c287426d49d.png" width="1000" height="700">

 <img src="https://user-images.githubusercontent.com/75513952/142359385-d5b8d112-38a5-465f-8452-05fbb590e8d4.JPG" width="700" height="500">